spencerthayer/Passcloud/readme.md

 - If the password uses Extended Characters
 - Year the password was created
 - If the password is to change Yearly
-- If the uses Unique characters only
+- If the password uses only Unique characters

 ## For Any Purpose